 Hobby Operating Systems

-Link: Poll: Vote for the
+Link: Poll: Vote for the Most Promising Hobby OS

 This OS news poll only lists a handful, and doesn't bother to provide any helpful links, so I have done that below.

 Bell Labs continues to dabble in a different Unix.

-is the guy who carped about Linux and wrote the famous Operating Systems Design and Implementation books (I have an early copy around here somewhere).
+This is the famous OS that wasn't what Linux Torvalds wanted.
+It's author is the guy who carped about Linux and wrote the famous Operating Systems Design and Implementation books (I have an early copy around here somewhere).